MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 Azure Stack HCI is a secure-by-default product that has more than 300 security settings enabled during the cloud deployment process.
 Default security settings provide a consistent security baseline to ensure that devices start in a known good state.
 And you can use _drift protection controls_ to provide at-scale management.

-Default security features in Azure Stack HCI include hardened operating system (OS) security settings, Windows Defender Application Control, volume encryption via BitLocker, secret rotation, local built-in user accounts, and Microsoft Defender for Cloud.
+Default security features in Azure Stack HCI include hardened OS security settings, Windows Defender Application Control, volume encryption via BitLocker, secret rotation, local built-in user accounts, and Microsoft Defender for Cloud.
 For more information, see [Review security features](/azure-stack/hci/concepts/security-features).

 #### Design checklist